Applications are no longer being accepted.

 The Dresher Center for the Humanities at UMBC invites applications for Visiting Faculty Fellowships as part of its Inclusion Imperative Program.
-Funded by a grant from The Andrew W. Mellon Foundation, the Inclusion Imperative is a five-year initiative to support diversity and inclusion in humanities scholarship and curriculum.
+Funded by a grant from The Andrew W. Mellon Foundation, the Inclusion Imperative is a multi-year initiative to support diversity and inclusion in humanities scholarship and curriculum.
 Applications are welcome from full-time faculty pursuing humanities research at four-year colleges and universities in Maryland, Delaware, Pennsylvania, Virginia, West Virginia, and the District of Columbia.

 Fellowships will be awarded to scholars who are committed to diversity in the academy and to the advancement of groups historically underrepresented in the professoriate.
-Fellows will spend one semester or one academic year advancing their research while in residence at the Dresher Center.
+Fellows will spend one semester advancing their research while in residence at the Dresher Center.
 The Dresher Center provides research support and collegial conversation in a robust humanities center environment that includes public events and symposia, grants workshops, works-in-progress talks, internal residential faculty research fellowships, and graduate student fellowships.

 For more information on the fellowship and the application process please visit our FAQ.